 Castor oil has the ability to stimulate collagen and elastin, two very important tissues found deep in the skin.
 When the rate of these cell tissues decline, we develop wrinkles and fine lines.
 Topically, castor oil will stimulate and hydrate the tissues, improving smoothness and plumpness.

-Using castor oil as a preventative to wrinkles, will reduce the signs of aging skin.
+Using castor oil as a preventative to wrinkles will reduce the signs of aging skin.

 Fatty acids are essential to hydration.
 When used in skin care, fatty acids are soaked up deep into the skin layers.
 Castor oil can be used as a nourishing moisturizer.
-When our skin is well hydrated we see less lines and dryness.
+When our skin is well hydrated we see fewer lines and dryness.
 Skin is more supple and smooth.

 Castor oil is low on the list of non-comedogenic oils,(non-pore clogging) making it safe to use for people who struggle with acne.

-Having sun burned skin can be painful and damaging.
+Having sunburned skin can be painful and damaging.
 Castor oil will improve the skin by healing the damaged tissues.